Food & Wine

 Grilled Beef-and-Lamb Köfte

 Because they’re small and oval-shaped, Turkey’s köfte are like a cross between a meatball and a hamburger.
-These köfte, which master butcher Veysel Direk makes at Dükkan butcher shop, are juicy and simply flavored with onion and parsley.
+These köfte, which expert butcher Veysel Direk makes at Dükkan butcher shop, are juicy and simply flavored with onion and parsley.
+Plus: Beef Recipes

 Ingredients